Muzammil98/Redux-setup-guide-reactJS/readme.md

-## A step-by-step guide to use redux in your React.js projects
+## A step-by-step guide to use redux and redux-persist in your React.js projects

 Disclaimer: i am in any way shape or form not the maintainer for the libraries used in this, this is a basic walkthrough guide i created to provide a quick solution for everyone.If you have any issues, refer to the official docs for these libraries.
 Enjoy